 Dag 6 - The South Coast, Day One

 On your sixth day, you will begin your three-day exploration of Iceland's marvelous South Coast.

-As you leave the Golden Circle, you will find your route descends to run alongside the ocean.
+As you leave from the Golden Circle, you will find your route descend to run alongside the ocean.
 On your right, you will be able to see across to the Westman Islands in clear weather, and to your left, the notorious subglacial volcanoes Eyjafjallajokull and Myrdalsjokull will begin to materialize.

 Your first stop is at Seljalandsfoss waterfall.
 This beautiful cascade tumbles from over 197 ft (60 m) and is unique in the sense you can walk all the way around it.
 This provides the opportunity for some gorgeous views over the South and for some unique photographs.
 As you have the time to enjoy the sites in-depth, you can also walk over to another mesmerizing waterfall hidden in a gorge called Gljufrabui.